This article was updated on July 18, 2018.

 In order to get C-suite members to buy-in to this change in company culture, HR has to show them that contract employees can be managed just as easily as the rest of the workforce.
 People that work independently more often than not do so remotely.
 Therefore, the focus for management should not be on face time, but rather meeting goals and outcomes.

 Organizations that have found great success with a contract-based workforce have claimed that setting goals (rather than tracking time) is an effective means of management.
-The ADP Research Institute Evolution of Work Study found that 78 percent of employees felt positive about defining their own work schedule.
+The ADP RI study found that 78 percent of employees felt positive about defining their own work schedule.
 An organization can be flexible with employee schedules as long as they have a proper plan in place to track progress.
 Investing in technology tools such as remote collaboration software, project management software and remote monitoring software will make it much more manageable to communicate and check on projects at any time.

 Embrace Transparent Communication

 Some full-time employees may not be comfortable with a shift to contractor models; concerns about their own long-term employment security may be top of mind.
-So it is essential that communication should stay a central focus.
+It's essential that communication should stay a central focus.
 Executive and full-time employees must both feel comfortable with the process, and the workforce should be cohesive, to adjust to the cultural change.

 In the same regard, project-to-project workers require clear communication and instructions.
 A common mistake management often makes with contract workers is assuming that they are familiar with the overarching mission.
 Because these employees don't usually have the advantage of the office environment, HR should continuously communicate the mission statement, policies and the cultural landscape of the organization.
 It's also helpful to explain how the work they're doing feeds into larger projects and the organization's goals overall.